sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ## Introduction

-This document outlines the steps needed to deploy a set of log collection and monitoring components for SAS Viya 4.x.
-These components provide a comprehensive solution for collecting, transforming and surfacing all of the log messages generated throughout SAS Viya 4.x.
+This document outlines the steps needed to deploy a set of log collection and monitoring components for SAS Viya.
+These components provide a comprehensive solution for collecting, transforming and surfacing all of the log messages generated throughout SAS Viya.
 These components collect logs from all pods in a Kubernetes cluster, not only the pods used for SAS Viya.

 You must have cluster-admin access to any cluster in which you deploy these